M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Introduction

 \section{Introduction}

-Some machine learning methods\cite{car,tree_instruct} have been proposed for improving Multilingual Instruction Fine-Tuning (IFT) dataset, which plays a pivotal role in enabling large language models (LLMs) to perform effectively general-purpose tasks.
-However, constructing high-quality multilingual IFT datasets remains a significant challenge \cite{xllama_100}, and the associated data collection and curation processes are often prohibitively expensive \cite{llama_3}.
-For instance, in the Llama 3 IFT dataset, only 3.01\% of samples are multilingual.
-Consequently, the performance of multilingual LLMs continues to be constrained by the scarcity of high-quality, linguistically diverse training data.

-Notably, data selection has emerged as a promising strategy to enhance IFT efficiency and performance—particularly in English settings.
-Empirical studies demonstrate that carefully selected small-scale datasets (e.g. 1K samples\cite{LIMA}) can achieve competitive performance compared to models trained on significantly larger corpora (e.g. 52K samples\cite{alpaca}).
-Two key factors underpin effective data selection: (1) preserving linguistic and task diversity\cite{super_natural_instructions,active_instruction_tuning}, and (2) prioritizing samples of higher intrinsic quality based on well-defined criteria\cite{from_quantity_to_quality,llm_perplexity_estimation}.
+Instruction Fine-Tuning (IFT) datasets play a pivotal role in enabling Large Language Models (LLMs) to effectively perform general-purpose tasks \cite{alpaca,dolly_15k,vicuna2023}.
+Empirical studies demonstrate that carefully curated, small-scale datasets (e.g., 1,000 samples \cite{LIMA}) can achieve performance competitive with models trained on significantly larger corpora (e.g., 52,000 samples \cite{alpaca}).
+Consequently, effective data selection is underpinned by two key factors: (1) preserving linguistic and task diversity \cite{super_natural_instructions,active_instruction_tuning}, and (2) prioritizing samples of high intrinsic quality based on well-defined criteria \cite{from_quantity_to_quality,llm_perplexity_estimation}.

-Existing works in English IFT have explored various heuristics for \textbf{data quality} estimation.
-For example, Zhao et al. \cite{tree_instruct} use IFT data complexity as a proxy for data quality.
-However, such simplistic heuristics may lack generalizability, especially in multilingual contexts where linguistic structures and task formulations vary significantly across languages.
-To address this limitation, we introduce a \textbf{Quality Scoring Model (QSM)}, which designed to select high-quality multilingual IFT samples in a language-agnostic manner.

-In parallel, \textbf{data diversity} has been empirically demonstrated to exert a direct and significant impact on LLM performance during IFT \cite{TACOS}.
-While prior work has focused predominantly on diversity within monolingual (particularly English) datasets, we generalize to multilingual contexts scenarios.
-To this end, we propose an \textbf{unsupervised clustering algorithm} that selects diverse samples in a language-agnostic manner.
-By analyzing IFT dataset semantic features, this algorithm ensures broad coverage of semantic distribution, thereby enhancing the generalized instruction capacity of trained model.

-Furthermore, we revisit the Superficial Alignment Hypothesis (SAH), originally proposed in the context of LIMA \cite{LIMA}, which posits that the IFT stage does not impart new knowledge to the model but merely aligns its outputs with human-preferred formats—assuming sufficient prior knowledge acquisition during continuous pretraining (CPT).
-In this work, we investigate the validity of SAH in multilingual scenarios by analyzing how variations in the scale and composition of the IFT dataset influence downstream performance.
+In the context of multilingual LLMs, the construction of the IFT dataset establishes the upper bound of the model's instruction-following capabilities.
+Currently, LLMs often fail to align with human preferences and cultural nuances in low-resource languages \cite{xllama_100}.
+For English dataset, Superficial Alignment Hypothesis (SAH) \cite{LIMA} has been proposed, which posits that the IFT stage does not impart new knowledge but merely aligns the model's output with human-preferred response intention and style, while assuming sufficient knowledge acquisition during Continuous Pretraining (CPT).
+Nevertheless, the validity of SAH in multilingual setting and the influence of the scale of IFT dataset on LLM multilingual capability are not systematically studied yet.